-Weight Bench vs MultiGym, Which is Better?
+Weight Bench VS Multi-Gym - Which is Better?

-Deciding what equipment to use is never an easy feat in your training, especially when it's a question like a weight bench vs multigym.
+Deciding what equipment to use is never an easy feat in your training, especially when it's a question like a weight bench vs multi-gym.
 This one really is dependent on what your goal is.
 Like with any exercise equipment, there are benefits to both of them.

-We’ve put together some of the key points for the weight bench vs multigym argument to try and help you find your answer.
+We’ve put together some of the key points for the weight bench vs multi-gym argument to try and help you find your answer.
 (They're both pretty awesome)

-Goals and Limits
+Goals & Limits

-Although fitness enthusiasts of all abilities, it’s extremely beneficial for beginners too.
+Although fitness enthusiasts of all abilities can use a weight bench, it’s extremely beneficial for beginners.

-A good note for advanced lifters though: a weight bench is recommended for anyone who has a squat or power rack at home, as they can assist with exercises such as the chest press and shoulder press.
+A good note for advanced lifters, though: a weight bench is recommended for anyone who has a squat or power rack at home, as they can assist with exercises such as the chest press and shoulder press.

-Although weight benches offer you more freedom when lifting heavy weights, multi gyms enable you to train different muscle groups including the upper and lower body.
+Although weight benches offer you more freedom when lifting heavy weights, multi gyms enable you to train different muscle groups, including the upper and lower body.
 That's a big factor looking at the weight bench vs multigym argument due to the diverse exercises that can be achieved on this singular piece of home exercise equipment.

-Goals and Limits
+Goals & Limits

-A multi gym might look daunting at first, but it’s a safe piece of home gym equipment and they’re durable.
-You know that you can move a large amount of weight without needing a spotter or worrying about dropping the weight. that's a bigger risk than you might think. that's an asset in itself
+A multi-gym might look daunting at first, but it’s a safe piece of home gym equipment, and they’re durable.
+You know that you can move a large amount of weight without needing a spotter or worrying about dropping the weight.
+That's a bigger risk than you might think. that's an asset in itself

-Owning a multi gym doesn’t mean that you should ignore other exercise equipment such as free weights either though.
+Owning a multi gym doesn’t mean that you should ignore other exercise equipment such as free weights either, though.
 You can use it to your advantage and perform a series of super-sets.
 In conjunction with other equipment like a weight bench, you can make huge progress across the board.

 This is a key advantage of introducing one into your workout plan – you’re not restricted to what exercises you can do.
-Therefore, utilising a range of large muscle groups and completing a full body workout.
+Therefore, utilising a range of large muscle groups and completing a full-body workout.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.